kevinolega/callcentertrainingtips/_posts/2014-04-29-tell-amazing-stories.md

-Tell a story about what's awesome about (specific work experience) Tell a story about what sucks about (same specific work experience) What have you learned from (specific work experience) What did you learn from (specific work experience) that would greatly contribute to you your job now.
+Tell a story about what's awesome about (specific work experience) Tell a story about what sucks about (same specific work experience) What have you learned from (specific work experience) What did you learn from (specific work experience) that would greatly contribute to you your job now?

 Apply this exercise to each section including the details.
 Your home address, your school, from elementary to high school to college, the people in your reference.